techfu-io/assessment-starter-kit/sample-challenge/README.md

 Write a program that reads a number from standard input and prints that number to standard output.
 If the number is a multiple of three print “Fizz” instead of the number and for multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.
 ```

 The program accepts a single number as input on standard input and print it's answer to standard output.
-The program is run using a `run.sh` or `run.cmd` driver script.
+The program is run using a `run.sh` driver script.

 Here is a sample run: